aminere/spider-engine/README.md

 }).then(() => {

     // Create a simple shader
-    // It is also possible to use a default shader from spider.DefaultAssets const shader = new spider.Shader({
+    // It is also possible to use a default shader from spider.defaultAssets const shader = new spider.Shader({
         vertexCode: `
 attribute vec3 position;